sliaskonis/Local-Sequence-Alignment---FPGA-Implementation/README.md

-# Optimized FPGA Implementation for Accelerating Local Sequence Alignment
+# Optimized FPGA Implementation for Accelerating Local Sequence Alignment (ECE340-Embedded Systems)

 ## Software Implementation of LSAL
 SW directory contains all the software implementations of the lsal algorithm: